T3-InfoSec/great-wall-dart/README.md

 -->

 # Great-Wall Protocol
-A Dart Implementation of a protocol that provides Kerckhoffian, 0-trust, deviceless coercion-resistance in self-custody.
+A Dart Implementation of a protocol that provides Kerckhoffian, 0-trust and deviceless coercion-resistance in self-custody.

 ## Features